 “And ultimately, even if the payoff isn’t quite what it should be, the picture leaves a faint chill in its wake.
 You probably won’t feel totally shafted for sticking with it — maybe just a little punk’d.”

 Incidentally: I really don’t like to watch people eating.
 A shot of somebody slipping or stuffing any sort of prepared food into their mouth pretty much ruins any idea I might have at the moment to eat or sample something.
 And my skin positively crawls when I watch someone applyiing pate or some exotic spread to a cracker of some kind and then popping it into their mouth.

-If — I say “if” — a 1.78 or 1.85 a.r, is being favored on an upcoming Warner Home Video Bluray, it’s because of one reason only — because this a.r. conforms to the 16 x 9 aspect ratio of high-def flat panels.
-The people making this call, if in fact they’ve made such a call, are nothing but a FASCIST REVISIONIST GANG.
+The 1.78 or 1.85 a.r. on the Dial M For Murder Bluray was favored because of one reason only — because this a.r. conforms to the 16 x 9 aspect ratio of high-def flat panels.
+The people who made this call were nothing but a FASCIST REVISIONIST GANG.

 “We have a vision,” their manifesto reads.
 ‘A vision of all films shot from the early ’50s to mid ’60s with their tops and bottoms CHOPPED OFF, and we will stop at nothing to achieve that goal.
 Because of 16 x 9 high-def screens, we are committed to killing visual information.
 And we will succeed because we have the factual data and research to back up the assertion that these films were shot to be shown at 1.85, but could also be shown at 1.33 or 1.37 for purist film buff screenings and for television airings and VHS and DVD versions.

 “Repeat after us: WE HAVE A VISION, and it is about KILLING VISUAL INFORMATION by slicing off the tops and bottoms of films.”